Are Facebook Ads Worth It?

 The idea is that the marketer wants to prove that they can produce leads for you within that time period.
 They're confident that once you see the leads coming in, you'll sign up for their service.

-I also informed the client that Facebook Lead Ads professionals commonly charge fees based on the average customer lifetime value (CLV) of your clients.
+Facebook Lead Ads professionals commonly charge fees based on the average customer lifetime value (CLV) of your clients.

 Average Customer Lifetime Value (CLV) is an important metric to wrap your head around.
 In this scenario, it's going to help you assess: